CIG-spatialLandscape/spatialHallmarks_paper/README.md

 - **RFTME.R**: Generate Random Forest model to predict a given TME Hallmark in a given sample
 - **CancerCircos.R**: Plot results of Random Forest models for Cancer Hallmarks
 - **TMECircos.R**: Plot results of Random Forest models for TME Hallmarks
-- **PathScore.R**: Compute the pathway scores in an enhanced ST object
-- **PathCorrelation.R**: Correlate hallmark activity and pathway scores across all samples
 - **Utils**
   - **CoordinatesEnhanced.R**: Function to compute the real distance between sub-spots
   - **SamplesMetadata.R**: Variables with metadata and full names for hallmarks and samples